 For up to three days, until the import job expires, you can use it make import requests to import one or more keys.
 During an import request:

-- If the key was not manually wrapped, the Cloud SDK downloads the import job's public key from Google Cloud to the local system, then uses the public key, along with a private key associated with the client, to wrap the local key material.
+- If the key was not manually wrapped, the Google Cloud CLI downloads the import job's public key from Google Cloud to the local system, then uses the public key, along with a private key associated with the client, to wrap the local key material.

 - The wrapped key material is transmitted to the Google Cloud project.

 - The key material is unwrapped using the import job's private key and is inserted as a new version of the target key on the target key ring.
 This is an atomic operation.

 After the import request completes successfully, you can use the imported key to protect data in Google Cloud.